sandersn/manual/Upgrade-node-library-to-Typescript.md

 1. The Typescript compiler is pretty good at inferring the types already.
 2. I can easily see all the places the compiler can't infer when I turn on `noImplicityAny: true`.
-3. The scope of an individual type annotation is small and doesn't add much value compared to annotations of interfaces.
+3. The scope of an variable type annotation is small and doesn't add much value compared to annotations of parameters.

 I started off with `part`, the first method, and looked for all uses of its parameter `callback`: